-I had the opportunity to present a paper on “perspective criticism” at the recent Society of Biblical Literature meetings in Chicago.
+by GARY YAMASAKI I had the opportunity to present a paper on “perspective criticism” at the recent Society of Biblical Literature meetings in Chicago.
 It analyzes John 20:11ff. (“Mary at the Tomb”), focusing on the three planes of point of view introduced in earlier posts.
 A report of this paper’s findings should function well as a demonstration of perspective criticism in action.

-The Sep 25/12 post points out that the most significant distinction among the various points of view a biblical narrator might choose in the crafting of a particular episode is between an ‘objective’ point of view–where the readers are led to experience a given character from a distance as a mere object–and a ‘subjective’ point of view–where the readers are actually led to merge with the character.
+Who Says You Have to be Objective points out that the most significant distinction among the various points of view a biblical narrator might choose in the crafting of a particular episode is between an ‘objective’ point of view–where the readers are led to experience a given character from a distance as a mere object–and a ‘subjective’ point of view–where the readers are actually led to merge with the character.
 So, does the Johannine narrator provide his readers with an objective or subjective experience of Mary?

 This clear example of the narrator leading the readers to follow Mary would appear to indicate the narrator intends for the readers to have a subjective experience of this character.
 However, the Oct 4/12 post also made the point that a mere following of a character is not sufficient, by itself, to bring about a merging of the readers with the character.
 This caveat is given to account for the case of an ‘enigma,’ that is, a character to whom readers are given amble exposure, but from whom they are kept at arm’s length by means of a lack of access to the character’s thoughts and reasons behind their actions, thus rendering the character a mystery to the readers.

-As seen in the Nov 15/12 post, the granting or denial of access to a character’s inner life is at the heart of point of view on the psychological plane.
+As seen in this post, the granting or denial of access to a character’s inner life is at the heart of point of view on the psychological plane.
 And so, psychological-plane ‘inside views’ into a character’s thoughts or emotions supplementing a spatial-plane ‘following’ of the character could be all that is needed to provide the readers with a subjective experience of a character.
 In fact, even a notice by the narrator of what a character is seeing qualifies as an inside view, for it takes the readers inside the character’s head to access what visual data is registering in the character’s brain.

 Does verse 11’s note that Mary is weeping qualify as an inside view?
 This does appear to be an inside view into her emotions, but remember that inside views are statements by narrators setting out for the readers some dynamic occurring inside a character, and thus, beyond the perception of a mere objective bystander.
 In the present context, a statement by the narrator of what Mary is feeling would qualify.
 But the comment in v.
 11 that she is weeping does not inform the readers of an emotion Mary is feeling, but rather, simply sets forth something any objective bystander could perceive and, as such, it is an ‘external view.’
 Therefore, the readers are kept on the outside of Mary in verse 11a.